Today’s healthy spaetzle recipe is all about a new type of pasta that is very easy to make.

 - Cook the spaetzle: Once the water is boiling, reduce the heat to medium-high.
 Put a flat grater with large holes over the pot, smooth side facing up.
 Scoop half a ladle of the batter and pour directly on the grater and press it down with a spatula.
 The batter will go through the holes of the grater and form its shape once it’s in the boiling water.
 Remove the spaetzle with a strainer immediately when it floats to the surface.
 Fish it out using a slotted spoon or strainer and put it in a clean bowl.
 Repeat with the remaining batter and set aside.

-- Sauté the spaetzle: In a large pan, heat butter and 1 tablespoon olive oil over medium-high heat.
-Once the butter is melted, add spaetzle, 1/8 teaspoon black pepper, and stir-fry for 5 minutes.
+- Sauté the spaetzle: In a large pan, heat 3/4 tbsp unsalted butter and 1 tbsp olive oil over medium-high heat.
+Once the butter is melted, add spaetzle, 1/8 tsp black pepper, and stir-fry for 5 minutes.
 Transfer to a large plate, cover with aluminum foil to keep warm, and set aside.

-- Make the mushroom sauce: In the same pan, add the remaining 2 tablespoons olive oil, bacon, and sliced mushrooms, reduce heat to medium and sauté for 5 minutes.
-Add onions and garlic; cook for another 10 minutes or until vegetables are browned.
-Turn the heat up to high, add white wine and stir constantly for 30 seconds.
-Add unsalted chicken broth.
-Bring to a boil and add 1/4 teaspoon salt and 1/8 teaspoon black pepper.
+- Make the mushroom sauce: In the same pan, add the remaining 2 tbsp olive oil, 1.2 oz raw cured bacon, and sliced 6 oz button mushrooms, reduce heat to medium and sauté for 5 minutes.
+Add 4 oz onions and 1 tsp garlic; cook for another 10 minutes or until vegetables are browned.
+Turn the heat up to high, add 2 tbsp white wine and stir constantly for 30 seconds.
+Add 1 cup unsalted chicken broth.
+Bring to a boil and add 1/4 tsp salt and 1/8 tsp black pepper.
 Cook for 5 minutes or until reduced by half.
 Turn heat down to low and stir in cream.
 Turn off the heat.

 - Serve: Transfer spaetzle into a deep dish or bowl.
-Ladle hot mushroom sauce over the spaetzle, garnish with grated parmesan cheese and chopped parsley, and serve.
+Ladle hot mushroom sauce over the spaetzle, garnish with 3 tbsp grated parmesan cheese and chopped 1 tbsp fresh parsley, and serve.

 1. Can You Freeze Spaetzle?